danidiaz/really-small-backpack-example/lesson6-abstracting-monad-stacks/README.md

     cabal run lesson6

-Actually, for purposes of comparison, the executable runs two other "logics" from these libraries:
+Actually, for purposes of comparison, the executable runs two other "program logics" from these libraries:

 - **lib-logic-mtl**: The monad stack is abstracted using MTL classes; concrete transformers are only specified in the **lesson6** executable.

 - **lib-logic-trans**: The monad stack is not abstracted at all; concrete transformers are used in the signature.

-In all three cases, the program is exactly the same, the only thing that varies is if/how the concrete monad stack is abstracted.
+In all three cases, the provided function (`countUp`) is *exactly the same*, the only thing that varies is if/how the concrete monad stack is abstracted.

 ## Comparing the generated Core